“As a member of a quartet, you come to realize that you’re responsible for other people’s reputations and livelihoods as

 3. Commit to Professionalism

 I distill professionalism into four elements: punctuality, preparation, courtesy, and integrity.
 When ensemble members abide by professional standards, they foster the trust and openness that spark mutual creativity.

 4. Share Responsibility

-Whatever your group’s structure might be, share responsibility for the quality of your music and your public image.
+Whatever your group’s structure might be, share responsibility for the quality of your music, your functioning, and your public image.
 In so doing, you cultivate a team culture that breeds excellence.

 5. Set Achievable Goals